Close Menu

 Scan System Files with Windows Defender

-If the error still showing, this may be the work of corrupted system files prey of a Malware Attack.
-You need to scan your system for viruses and run a system file check (SFC) to check for damaged files.
+If the error still appears, your system files might be corrupted because of a malware attack.
+You should scan your computer for viruses and then run a System File Check (SFC) to look for and repair any damaged files.

 • Open Windows Security on Your PC